Iqwertz/Depictor/readme.md

 - Gcode offset:
   - To calculate this value move the pen to the corner of your drawing area that is closest to 0,0.
 Enter these values in the settings under "Gcode offset".

-### **Pen down command**
+### **Pen down command** / **Pen up command**
-As the name says this is the command that is used to lower the pen during drawing.
-If this command is diffrent on your plotter please change it here.
+Here you can configure the commands to lift and lower the drawing pen.
+If these commands are diffrent on your plotter please change them here.
-(Note: Currently the pen up command is always "_M05_"!
-I will add an option to change this in the future.
-If it is important to you please create an issue)

 ### **Enable automatic background removal**
 The background remove function uses the [remove.bg](https://www.remove.bg/) api.
 To enable it you have to get an API key: